Sodium nitrite: Medication

 Sodium nitrite is used as a medication together with sodium thiosulfate to treat cyanide poisoning.
+It is recommended only in severe cases of cyanide poisoning and has largely been replaced by use of hydroxocobalamin, a form of vitamin B12, but given in much higher doses than needed nutritionally.

-It is recommended only in severe cases of cyanide poisoning.
-In those who have both cyanide poisoning and carbon monoxide poisoning sodium thiosulfate by itself is usually recommended.
+In those who have both cyanide poisoning and carbon monoxide poisoning sodium thiosulfate by itself is usually recommended if the facility does not have sufficient hydroxycobalamin.
 It is given by slow injection into a vein.

+NaNO2 side effects are chiefly related to creation of methemoglobinemia and vasodilation.
 Side effects can include low blood pressure, headache, shortness of breath, loss of consciousness, and vomiting.
 Greater care should be taken in people with underlying heart disease.
 The patient's levels of methemoglobin should be regularly checked during treatment.
 While not well studied during pregnancy, there is some evidence of potential harm to the baby.
-Sodium nitrite is believed to work by creating methemoglobin that then binds with cyanide and thus removes it from the mitochondria.
+Sodium nitrite works by creating methemoglobin, where the iron atom at the center of the heme group is in the oxidized ferric (Fe(3+)) state, which binds with cyanide with greater affinity than its binding to the cytochrome C oxidase, and thus removes it from blocking the metabolic function of mitochondria.

 Sodium nitrite came into medical use in the 1920s and 1930s.
 It is on the World Health Organization's List of Essential Medicines.

 Suicide

-Several academic publications in 2020 and 2021 have discussed the toxicity of sodium nitrite, and an apparent recent increase in suicides from using sodium nitrite which had been ordered online.
+Several academic publications in 2020 and 2021 have discussed the toxicity of sodium nitrite, and an apparent recent increase in suicides using sodium nitrite which had been ordered online.
 The usage of sodium nitrite as a suicide method has been heavily discussed on suicide forums, primarily Sanctioned Suicide.

-Sodium nitrite was also the culprit of the McCarthy et al. v Amazon lawsuit alleging that Amazon knowingly assisted in the deaths of healthy children by selling them "suicide kits" as Amazon's "frequently bought together" feature recommended buying sodium nitrite, an antiemetic and a suicide instruction book together.
+Sodium nitrite was also the focal-point of the McCarthy et al. v Amazon lawsuit alleging that Amazon knowingly assisted in the deaths of healthy children by selling them "suicide kits" as Amazon's "frequently bought together" feature recommended buying sodium nitrite, an antiemetic, and a suicide instruction book together.
+This lawsuit was dismissed in June 2023.
 The online marketplace eBay has globally prohibited the sale of sodium nitrite since 2019.
+Kenneth Law, a Canadian distributor of sodium nitrite was prosecuted in 2023 for assisting suicide.
+That same year, legislation was introduced in the United States with the aim of deeming sodium nitrite products with a sodium nitrite concentration of greater than 10% by volume to be banned consumer products under the Consumer Product Safety Act.

+In cases of suspected suicide involving sodium nitrite, it is critical that responding individuals administer immediate intravenous methylene blue.
+Methylene blue is the antidote to the methemoglobinemia caused by intentional ingestion of sodium nitrite as a suicide agent.